charusnehalr/charusnehalr/README.md

 ---

-### ⚡ what I build
+### ⚡ What I build

-- **Search & retrieval** — semantic search, hybrid retrieval, ranking pipelines that understand intent, not just keywords
+- **Search & retrieval**- semantic search, hybrid retrieval, ranking pipelines that understand intent, not just keywords
-- **NLP systems** — RAG pipelines, contradiction detection, document understanding.
+- **NLP systems**- RAG pipelines, contradiction detection, document understanding.
 The kind of stuff where "it works on the demo" isn't good enough
-- **Full-stack applications** — backend logic to frontend experience.
+- **Full-stack applications**- backend logic to frontend experience.
 APIs, data pipelines, and the UI that makes it all usable
-- **Systems that connect things** — data to decisions, users to answers, messy inputs to structured outputs
+- **Systems that connect things**- data to decisions, users to answers, messy inputs to structured outputs

-> from "this would be cool" → to "this actually works"
+Basically from "this would be cool" → to "this actually works"

 ---

-### 🛠 how I work
+### 🛠 How I work

 Ship fast, refine relentlessly.
-First drafts are messy — final systems aren't.
+First drafts are messy - final systems aren't.

 I care about the gap between *"technically possible"* and *"actually usable."* Most of my work lives there.